kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Team|In CrossMgr, a Team is an attribute of a **rider**.  **Points** may be calculated on a team basis.
 Time of day, Wall time|The time of day, possibly including the date.
 May be UTC or in the local timezone.
 Contrast with **Race time**.
 Time Trial|A type of **race** where **riders** start at different times, and compete against the clock.
+TNC|*Threaded Neill–Concelman*.
+A small threaded coaxial connector used on the **desktop RFID aerial**.
+Fiddly relative of the *Bayonet Neill–Concelman* connector usually found on laboratory test equipment and some professional video equipment.
+Contrast with **RP-TNC**
 Trigger|Something that causes CrossMgrVideo to record a snippet of video in its database.
 Triggers may come from CrossMgr over **TCP/IP**, manually from the mouse or keyboard, or via a **USB** device.
 Trigger-O-Matic|A hardware device that generates HID joystick button events that trigger CrossMgrVideo.
 This provides a nice big physical button that can be pressed quickly regardless of what the computer is displaying at the time, and an interface for a tape-switch or optical beam-break device.
 USB|*Universal Serial Bus*.
 A standard system for connecting computing equipment that is frequently used to provide power to small electronic devices.